LiberationFrequency/BazzArch/README.md

 * Something with x2d...

-* WebUI-script can only be use one time - need if construction

 * .git file is too large.
 Fix it!
 (It will move to a own Demo-Repository later.)

 * VLC can not play mp.3/4 from Android / mtp://[usb...]